Categories

 success-stories

-ADVACAM s.r.o. — Production of TIMEPIX radiation monitors for earthly applications
+Production of space radiation monitors for earthly applications

 Technology transfer between ADVACAM s.r.o. and the Institute of Experimental and Applied Physics of the Czech Technical University in Prague (IEAP).